mehulagg/gitlab/doc/administration/operations/fast_ssh_key_lookup.md

 sudo service sshd reload
 ```

-Confirm that SSH is working by commenting out your user's key in the `authorized_keys`
+Confirm that SSH is working by commenting out your user's key in the `/var/opt/gitlab/.ssh/authorized_keys`
-(start the line with a `#` to comment it), and attempting to pull a repository.
+file (start the line with a `#` to comment it), and attempting to pull a repository.

 A successful pull would mean that GitLab was able to find the key in the database,
 since it is not present in the file anymore.